 By adhering to these guidelines, pickers can improve both the quality and profitability of their harvests while minimizing environmental impacts.
 The focus on flexible, informed practices which ideally includes record keeping, adds to the living knowledge of pickers and buyers, ensuring that wild botanicals are harvested in a manner that supports local livelihoods and maintains ecosystem health.
 Embracing these practices will enable the wild botanical industry to thrive sustainably, meeting the demands of both the market and the environment in a balanced and responsible way.

 These guidelines have been collated from internationally recognized best practice standards.
 See Bibliography on p 18

-Suggested citation: ALCP2 (2025) Wild Botanicals Picking Guidelines.
-Alliances Caucasus 2 Programme. www.alcp.ge
+Suggested citation: Alliances Caucasus 2 - ALCP2.
+(2025).
+Wild Botanicals Picking Guidelines.
+Tbilisi, Georgia.